 As a flight attendant, Helen Fritsch has seen her share of exotic locations.
 But though her job has taken her all over the world, there’s still one place where she feels more at home than any other: in the gym.

 Of course, she hasn’t always had the same affinity for fitness – her relationship with exercise and diet has evolved over the course of her 64 years.
-Though in the beginning of her journey she focused on staying slim and working out excessively to counteract a less-than-optimal diet, with time she realized that she wanted a new challenge.
+Though at the beginning of her journey, she focused on staying slim and working out excessively to counteract a less-than-optimal diet, with time she realized that she wanted a new challenge.
 That’s where bodybuilding came in.

 She credits her fellow athletes for giving her the courage and confidence to make it in fitness, in addition to another mainstay in her posse.